chrisbroski/goal-math/essay2.md

         return [1.0, 1.0];
     };

 So our little critter can now act to improve future situations.
-Unfortunately its subjective senses are only aware of the current situation so there is no way to judge if these effects cause harm or benefit in the future.
+Unfortunately its subjective senses are only aware of the current situation so there is no way to indicate if these effects result in harm or benefit.

 #### Virtual Subjective Senses

-To give our creature some foresight we can add a mechanism to remember previously experienced subjective senses associated to objective situations.
+To give our creature some foresight we can add a mechanism to remember subjective senses that were felt during objective situations.
 This can allow our creature to experience good or bad feelings by merely observing an objective situation.

 > I've got a bad feeling about this.
 > Han Solo, et al.

-For example, because situation `1, 0` and `1, 1` frequently result in subjective sensory values greater than 0.0, our creature could include positive subjective sense values to the current state during those situations.
+For example, because situation `1, 0` and `1, 1` frequently result in subjective sensory values greater than 0.0, our creature could include positive subjective sense values in the current state during those situations.

     vss = [
         {"situation": "0, 0", "ss": 0.0},